Most animated PBS Kids shows are set in Springfields:

 Its location relative to the Mexican border is uncertain.
 In "Three Days of the Kahn-Do", Hank says it's an eight-hour drive to the border, but later episodes (such as "The Perils of Polling") have characters traveling to Mexico and back in the same day.

-And it did cross over with The Simpsons, but they only mentioned that Arlen is 2000 miles from Springfield, which doesn't clear anything up one way or the other.
+And it did Crossover with The Simpsons in a brief cameo, but they only mentioned that Arlen is 2,000 miles from Springfield, which doesn't clear anything up one way or the othernote Although it does make sense if considering the constant hints about the Simpsons' Springfield being that of Oregon, which is located at 2,052 miles from Garland, Texas.

 Code Lyoko is set in an undefined location in France.
 Satellite shots show the action clearly taking place in the southern suburbs of Paris, but which one is not clear.
 The characters never name the town, nor do they refer to the river as the Seine.
 "The Factory" is inspired by a real Renault factory in Boulogne-Billancourt, a southern Paris suburb (it was demolished in 2004).
 Kadic Academy, on the other hand, was inspired by the Lycée Lakanal, based in Sceaux, further to the South.
 And the English dub didn't even acknowledge that it was in France.